Charles Burson

 Charles Wainman Burson (born August 28, 1944) is a former legal counsel and Chief of Staff to the Vice President of the United States under Al Gore.
 He assumed the position of legal counsel from Kumiki Gibson in February 1997 after serving almost a decade as Tennessee Attorney General.
+Burson was succeeded by Lisa Brown as legal counsel.
 In 1999 Charles Burson became Gore's Chief of Staff, replacing Ron Klain who resigned in August of that year.

 Burson is the son of Josie Burson and Leo Burson.
 He grew up in Shelby County, Tennessee, where he graduated from Central High School in Memphis in 1962.
 Burson received his Bachelor of Arts in political science from the University of Michigan, his Master of Arts from the University of Cambridge, and his J.D. from Harvard Law School.

 Burson was a friend of Gore for over three decades at the time of his appointment as Chief of Staff to the Vice President of the United States.
 He first became friends with the future Vice President in 1968 during the time Gore was studying Tennessee history at Memphis State University.
 Burson's parents were active in Tennessee Democratic politics, and his mother had held a position in Albert Gore Sr.'s senatorial campaign in 1958.